-Another recent viral story, this collaboration between ICON and New Story made headlines when they built a 3D printed house in Texas, USA earlier this year.
+Another recent viral story, this collaboration between ICON and New Story made headlines when they 3D printed a house in Texas, USA earlier this year.
 The prototype 3D printed house built cost the companies approximately $10,000, though they assert that this number can be brought down to $4,000 going forwards.

-The house, like Apis Cor’s 3D printed house in Russia, was built in 24 hours, and is part of ICON’s longer-term plan to assist in infrastructure in poorer parts of the world through housing.
+The house, like Apis Cor’s 3D printed concrete house in Russia, was built in 24 hours, and is part of ICON’s longer-term plan to assist in infrastructure in poorer parts of the world through housing.
 Non-profit ICON has already built over 800 houses in Haiti, El Salvador, Bolivia and Mexico, and plans to utilize 3D printing to create low-cost houses in these areas – ICON currently source local workers but some areas may not have the skilled builders required.

 This is also a project we are actually likely to see develop.
 New Story is Co-Founded and advised by some very powerful and successful people, including Glassdoor’s CEO, and Reddit Co-Founder Alexis Ohanian.
 Many of the people attached to the project have a track record of execution and success, so we look forward to seeing the project’s progress.
 Since the Texas project they have also printed a series of 3D printed houses in Mexico.

 5. 3D Printed “Office of the Future” in Dubai